AIckathon-2025-08/sviat_sid_truth_lie_game/README.md

 - **Corporate Events**: Engage large groups in interactive activities
 - **Remote Teams**: Connect distributed teams through fun challenges

+## 📱 Screenshots

+Screenshots will be added to the `screenshots/` directory.
+See `screenshots/README.md` for details on how to capture and add them.

+### Required Screenshots
+- **Homepage**: Showing active games and navigation
+- **Game Creation**: Admin interface for setting up new games
+- **Voting Interface**: Player voting experience with statements
+- **Results Dashboard**: Live results with charts and statistics

+## 🎥 Demo Video

+A demo video will be created showing the game in action.
+The video should demonstrate:

+- Creating a new game as an admin
+- Employees participating in voting
+- Real-time results updates
+- Overall user experience and flow

+*See how easy it is to create games, collect votes, and reveal results in real-time.*

 ## ✨ Features

 ### 🎮 **Game Management**